stevenmiller888/intruder/Readme.md

 Create a new instance of Intruder that can crack a Wi-Fi network.

 The available options are:
-* `interval`: the length of time passed between cracking attempts
+* `interval`: the length of time to pass between cracking attempts, defaults to 2000000ms
 * `channel`: the channel to sniff packets on

 #### .crack()